brunotimm/brunotimm/README.md

  ---

 - :mortar_board:  Undergraduate in the final year of Economics at the Federal University of São Carlos.
-- :office: I’m currently working on as RA at FGV EESP CLEAR
+- :office:  I am currently working as a researcher in the Social Observatory research group linked to the economics department at UFSCar.
-- 🔭 My projects involve the R and Stata languages.
-I'm currently building a learning repository for Stata and finalizing one for R
+- 🔭 My research interests include labor economics and labor markets (including informality and child labor), child labor, cash transfer programs, and the impact evaluation of social policies.
+- 💻 My projects involve R and Stata.
+I am creating an “open book” that is constantly evolving, where I document what I learn.
+It grows over time as I work on new analyses, containing syntaxes, workflows, and applied empirical examples.
+It is continuously updated as I develop new projects.